We welcome your visit!

 - Wear comfortable and sturdy shoes as the terrain can be uneven.
 In summer you may want to wear a hat and apply insect repellent.

 - You are welcome to picnic.
-There are tables near the parking area.
+There are tables near the parking area at 9465 General Winder Road.
 Please respect the battlefield’s pristine environment and leave no trace of your visit.
 Your trash should be packed out.